 The Safe Passage section on our Web site contains essential tips for teachers on how to teach kids to enjoy the benefits of the Internet while recognizing its potential risks.
 Many schools, school boards and provinces have also licensed the Web Awareness Workshop series, which includes a workshop version of Safe Passage that covers the same material in greater detail and provides handouts and worksheets.

-Resources for parents can be found on our recently updated Be Web Aware site, which covers a broad range of topics including online safety and risk-taking.
 Parents also have their own version of the Safe Passage section of our Web site.
 Many community groups have also licensed our Parenting the Net Generation workshop which covers many of the issues that arise when young people go online.